 Slowing down to live longer.

-Eating well with high stress is better than eating poorly with high stress, but not as healthy as combined diet and lifestyle.
+Eating well under high stress is better than eating poorly under the same conditions, but it’s not as beneficial as combining a healthy diet with a low-stress lifestyle.

 The Lightbulb Goes On

-Then, over a steaming cup of tea, the lightbulb went off.
-Perhaps because of my age, perhaps because many people close to me passed away in 2023.
-I decided this year is not the year for big goals or resolutions.
-In fact, it was quite the opposite.
-No goals.
-No pressure.
-No push.
-I would no longer entangle Mikelle or me in the traditional New Year’s resolutions.
-I may never do it again.
+As I sat over that steaming cup of tea, a realization dawned on me—perhaps influenced by my age, or possibly because many people close to me passed away in 2023.
+I decided that this year would not be about big goals or resolutions.
+It would be quite the opposite: no goals, pressure, or push.
+I resolved to free Mikelle and myself from the traditional New Year’s resolutions.
+We might never return to them.

-Mikelle and I are embarking on a different journey.
-We break free for solid goals and let life flow like a river.
-Our destination is healthy living and enjoyment.
+Mikelle and I are now embarking on a different journey.
+We let go of rigid goals to let life flow freely, like a river.
+Our destination?
+Healthy living and sheer enjoyment.

 Embracing a Resolution-Free Lifestyle: